PradeepLoganathan/pradeepl-blog/content/blog/dotnet/configuration-in-a-net-core-console-application/index.md

   - "dotnet"
 #slug: kubernetes/introduction-to-kubernetes-admission-controllers/
 summary: Adding configuration to a .Net core Console application to read configuration from a json file, or environmental variables or command line arguments.
-description: Adding configuration to a .Net core Console application to read configuration from a json file, or environmental variables or command line arguments.
+# description: Adding configuration to a .Net core Console application to read configuration from a json file, or environmental variables or command line arguments.
 ShowSummary: true
 ShowDescription: true
 ShowToc: true
 TocOpen: true
-ShowPostNavLinks: true
 images:
   - configuration-in-a-net-core-console-application-cover.png
 cover: